NetNewsWire Help

 Mac

-The Mac is pretty straight forward.
-Just launch NetNewsWire and don’t close it until the sync is complete.
+Launch NetNewsWire and don’t close it until the sync is complete.
 If you close it before the sync is complete, you will have to start all over again.

-iPhone & iPad
+iPhone and iPad

 Dealing with long sync times can be a little tricky on iPhones and iPads.
 These devices work hard to preserve battery life and don’t work well with long running processes.
 If you switch away from NetNewsWire or let your devices display go to sleep, you won’t complete a long running sync.